Subhasree-2006/Automated-Data-Cleaning-Pipeline/README.md

 # Automated-Data-Cleaning-Pipeline
-MY 1st step cleaning real hospital data
+1st step data cleaning real-world healthcare dataset
 ## Overview

 This demonstrates an automated data cleaning and preprocessing pipeline using a real-world healthcare dataset from Kaggle.